Netherlands vacation law: Netherlands vacation days, holiday pay and employee benefits

 - Holidays accrued before 1 January 2012 and holidays on top of the legal minimum number of holidays will lapse after five years.

-- Twenty is the legal minimum number of Netherlands vacation for a fulltime employee.
+- Twenty is the legal minimum number of vacation days for a fulltime employee.

 - Holidays which have the shortest expiration date will be deemed to be taken first by the employee.